hawken93/jellyfin-tricks/README.md

 ## make-ffmpeg.sh
 This script tries to install ffmpeg 4.0.3 with nvenc/nvdec/vaapi in /usr/local/bin/ffmpeg.
 It will clone some repos to /usr/src and do some magic.

+However, it's only tested on debian stretch and will probably break on whatever distro you are using.
+If you can tell me what you had to change to make it work, I can try to accommodate this :)

 Should be relatively safe to run but it might install a ton of dependencies without asking you.
 Remove the -v in apt-get install if this is concerning :P